adhitwicaksono/digital-polymerase/README.md

 PNA is treated separately because it is a pseudopeptide nucleic acid.
 Current PNA support is strongest for **template-primary scaffold-first sequence-carrier generation**, while reliable **RNA-fold-preserving PNA reconstruction** remains unsolved under the current prototype framework.

 The next major development stage is modularization, stronger chemical validation, topology/connectivity support, force-field/minimization compatibility, and careful separation between fold-preserving conversion and sequence-carrier generation.

 ---

+## Related Tools and Inspirations

+Digital Polymerase is inspired by existing nucleic acid and XNA modeling tools, but it is not intended to duplicate them.

+At present, there is no widely established one-click tool that takes an arbitrary DNA/RNA PDB structure and directly converts it into a chemically validated XNA PDB structure.
+Existing tools instead focus on related tasks such as building XNA duplexes, modeling nucleic acid analogs, analyzing or rebuilding nucleic acid structures, or preparing modified nucleotides for molecular dynamics.

+Relevant inspirations include:

+### Ducque

+**Ducque** is an open-source XNA builder designed for constructing nucleic acid analog duplexes with customizable chemistry.
+It has been demonstrated in a molecular modeling pipeline for morpholino nucleic acid/RNA duplexes and is especially relevant to XNA-native structure generation [1].

+Digital Polymerase is inspired by Ducque’s XNA-native philosophy, especially its focus on customizable nucleic acid analog chemistry.

+### proto-Nucleic Acid Builder (pNAB)

+**pNAB** is an open-source tool for modeling nucleic acid analogs with alternative backbones and nucleobases.
+It performs conformational searches to generate candidate structures and was developed to support exploration of XNAs and possible pre-RNA genetic polymers [2].

+Digital Polymerase is inspired by pNAB’s general framework for exploring alternative nucleic acid architectures.

+### modXNA

+**modXNA** is a modular tool for deriving and building modified nucleotides for use with Amber force fields.
+It is especially relevant for molecular dynamics simulations of noncanonical or modified nucleic acid systems [3].

+Digital Polymerase is not currently a force-field parameterization tool, but future workflows may benefit from compatibility with parameterization approaches such as modXNA.

+### 3DNA / X3DNA-DSSR

+**3DNA** provides tools for the analysis, reconstruction, and visualization of three-dimensional DNA and RNA structures from coordinate files [4]. **DSSR** extends this structural-analysis tradition by dissecting and annotating RNA tertiary structures, including canonical and noncanonical base pairs [5].

+Digital Polymerase is inspired by the nucleic-acid structural analysis and rebuilding tradition represented by these tools, while extending the question toward XNA-aware reconstruction.

+### NAB / AmberTools

+**NAB** is a nucleic acid modeling language originally developed for building unusual nucleic acid structures using rigid-body transformations, distance geometry, and molecular mechanics refinement [6].

+Digital Polymerase is inspired by this tradition of programmatic nucleic acid construction, but aims to focus specifically on template-guided and chain-aware NA→XNA reconstruction.

+---